- Covid-19 Parish Resources

 Trinity Lutheran, the Church of St. George, and Calvin Presbyterian will be providing a free meal with curbside pick up at Trinity.
 They will be providing meals on a first come, first serve basis.
 The meal will be available curbside at Trinity.

-COMIDA COMUNITARIA EN TRINITY todos los miércoles en el mes de julio de 5:30-6:30pm
+COMIDA COMUNITARIA EN TRINITY todos los miércoles en el mes de agosto de 5:30-6:30pm

 La iglesia Trinity Lutheran, la Iglesia de San Jorge y Calvin Presbyterian proporcionarán una comida gratis que se podrá recoger en la acera en la iglesia de Trinity, 2060 County Rd 6, Long Lake, MN 55356.
 Se proporcionarán comidas por orden de llegada.
 Por favor de llegar temprano.